cnorick/curse-of-strahd-notes/Custom Monsters/Strahd Statblock.md

 languages: "Abyssal, Common, Draconic, Elvish, Giant, "
 cr: "15"
 traits:
+  - name: Heart of Sorrow Regen
+    desc: >-
+      Strahd can afford to be bold in his tactics, for he has additional protection in the form of a giant crystal heart hidden inside Castle Ravenloft.

+      Any damage that Strahd takes is transferred to the [[Heart of Sorrow Statblock|Heart of Sorrow]].
+If the heart absorbs damage that reduces it to 0 hit points, it is destroyed, and Strahd takes any leftover damage.
+The Heart of Sorrow has 50 hit points and is restored to that number of hit points each dawn, provided it has at least 1 hit point remaining.
+Strahd can, as a bonus action on his turn, break his link to the Heart of Sorrow so that it no longer absorbs damage dealt to him.
+Strahd can reestablish his link to the Heart of Sorrow as a bonus action on his turn, but only while in Castle Ravenloft.

+      The effect of the protection afforded by the Heart of Sorrow can be chilling to behold, as damage to Strahd is quickly undone.
+For example, a critical hit might dislocate Strahd's jaw, but only for a moment; then the vampire's jaw quickly resets itself.

+      The ability of the Heart of Sorrow to absorb damage is suppressed if it or Strahd is fully within an [[antimagic field]]
   - name: Shapechanger
     desc: >-
       If Strahd isn't in running water or sunlight, he can use his action to